-Attorneys Brendan Flaherty and Ryan Osterholm, two of our top lawyers, filed a lawsuit on behalf of little M.R. who has permanent kidney damage after eating an I.M.
+Our E.coli lawyers with Pritzker Hageman law firm filed a lawsuit on behalf of little M.R. who has permanent kidney damage after eating an I.M.
 Healthy SoyNut Butter product at a daycare facility.
-Brendan and Ryan have won millions for children sickened by contaminated food, including $7.55 million for a little girl with E. coli-HUS from another outbreak who lost 50% of her kidney function and is predicted to require dialysis and kidney transplantation in her early twenties.
+Our legal team has won millions for children sickened by contaminated food, including $7.55 million for a little girl with E. coli-HUS from another outbreak who lost 50% of her kidney function and is predicted to require dialysis and kidney transplantation in her early twenties.

-To contact Brendan and Ryan for a free consultation regarding a lawsuit for compensation, submit the form below or call our law firm at 1-888-377-8900.
+To contact our E.coli lawyers for a free consultation regarding a lawsuit for compensation, submit the form below or call 1-888-377-8900.
 Our law firm has a national practice.

 Submitting the form on this page does not create an attorney-client relationship.
-To hire Brendan Flaherty and Ryan Osterholm and have an attorney-client relationship, you will need to sign a retainer form.
+To hire our law firm and have an attorney-client relationship, you will need to sign a retainer form.

 FDA Inspection of Dixie Dew Finds Multiple Sanitation Violations

 As stated above, Dixie Dew made the SoyNut butter that was used for the I.M.
 Health products that most likely caused this outbreak.
 Prompted by the outbreak, the FDA inspected the Dixie Dew facility in Kentucky from March 3 to 15, 2017.
 FDA inspectors outlined unsanitary conditions at the Dixie Dew facility on a Form FDA 483, some of which are listed below (exact language from the form in quotation marks and our notes in brackets):